-No age data is available for the period prior to the onset of commercial fishing, which developed rapidly from 1968.
+No age data are available for the period prior to the onset of commercial fishing, which developed rapidly from 1968.
 Ageing studies carried out in the mid-1970s showed that the maximum age rarely exceeded 10 years.
-Data have been validated for fish up to 3 years old by following modal progressions over time.

-M was estimated using the equation $M = \log_e 100/\text{maximum}$ age, where maximum age is the age to which 1% of the population survives in an unexploited stock.
+M was estimated using the equation $M = \log_e 100$ /maximum age, where maximum age is the age to which 1% of the population survives in an unexploited stock.
 Using 10 years for the maximum age suggests an M of up to 0.46.
 The effect of fishing on age structure prior to the mid-1970s is unknown, but M is unlikely to be less than 0.3, which has been assumed in previous stock assessments.